 I need to stop being surprised by managerial incompetence.

-These are just a couple examples that I’ve encountered in the last year:
+These are just a couple examples of managerial incompetence that I’ve encountered in the last year:

-The retail store owner who has no handle on her inventory levels, media expenses or her labor costs.
+• The retail store owner who has no handle on her inventory levels, media expenses or labor costs.

-The managing partner of a professional services firm who constantly, habitually, over-bills his clients.
+• The managing partner of a professional services firm who constantly, habitually, over-bills his clients.
+(Subsequently, that firm spends way too much time trying to land new clients.)

-The Director of Communications who doesn’t communicate with anyone internally.
+• The Director of Communications who doesn’t communicate with anyone internally.
+She’s completely siloed.

 So the bad news is, there’s a 50-50 chance that your boss or your manager is incompetent.
-The good news is, 50% of the companies you compete with are also chock full of managerial incompetence.
+The good news is, 50% of the companies you compete with are chock full of managerial incompetence.
+So you might have a leg up.

-And here’s more good news: It’s well documented that strong brands help companies weather all sorts of managerial miscues.
+And here’s more good news: It’s well documented that a strong brand helps companies overcome all sorts of managerial incompetence and unforeseen market forces.

 In 2009 and 2010 Toyota recalled 8.8 million vehicles due to safety concerns with accelerator pedals.
 Time magazine ran a feature story titled “Can Toyota ever bounce back.”
 One industry expert told CBS Anchor Harry Smith, “We’ll be seeing major problems with the Toyota brand for at least a decade, maybe two.”